-Often, your vendors are only as effective as the data that you are able to deliver to them.
-In those circumstances, well-fleshed out and maintained customer data works in both teams favors.
+Often, your vendors are only as effective as the data you can deliver to them.
+In those circumstances, well-fleshed-out and maintained customer data works in both team's favors.

 While software integrations are common and third-party solutions like Zapier can help you to share data between software solutions, there will always be situations where those options are simply unavailable.
-In some circumstances, the only option may be to build a customer solution in-house, and that is not always feasible for lower-priority projects.
+In some circumstances, the only option may be to build a in-house customer solution, which is not always feasible for lower-priority projects.

 In those cases, exporting data from one system and importing it into another may be the only way to ensure that both systems have access to the same data.

-But even then, there may be updates and changes that need to be made to ensure that your data ‘plays nice’ in both systems.
+But even then, updates and changes may need to be made to ensure that your data ‘plays nice’ in both systems.
 Often, that means that your team will have to work together to prepare the data for import in the new system.

-Putting together monthly or quarterly reports using customer data is often a collaborative effort.
-You may need to combine customer data from several different sources, or need to make adjustments to the data to prepare it for reporting.
+Collecting monthly or quarterly reports using customer data is often collaborative.
+You may need to combine customer data from several different sources or need to make adjustments to the data to prepare it for reporting.

 This is an ongoing need and something that every organization has.
 In that way, data collaboration for reporting is likely already happening within your company.
-It’s already taking up valuable time from important members of your teams, who are often handling dat collaboration tasks and projects through email, which can quickly become difficult to manage.
+It’s already taking up valuable time from important team members, who often handle data collaboration tasks and projects through email, which can quickly become difficult to manage.

 How Insycle Facilitates Data Collaboration

-Insycle is a powerful data collaboration tool that enables your team to work together on customer data effectively.
+Insycle is a powerful data collaboration tool enabling your team to work effectively on customer data.

 Templates allow companies to streamline and automate many of their data management tasks.

 Because anyone can be invited to Insycle, you can easily collaborate with each other on template definitions.
-Additionally, Insycle tracks who makes the edits, so that you have an audit trail for both the data, as well as the templates themselves.
+Additionally, Insycle tracks who makes the edits, so that you have an audit trail for both the data and the templates themselves.

 You can also clone and repurpose templates.
 With cloning, you can create duplicate templates and then create small modifications to quickly slice and update your data in helpful ways.